 In the U.S., the average American is on their phone between 5-6 hours every day.
 For some, phone usage can be as high as 12 hours daily.
 My “living in the U.S.” daughter I mentioned earlier would be in the first, average group, which makes her just one among millions.

 The forecast calls for the continued growth of unique mobile phone users at a rate of roughly 1.9 percent each year.
 In terms of people, that’s about 97 million more unique mobile users every 12 months.
 Smartphones are predicted to continue growing at their annual rate of 7 percent.
 This translates to an additional 1 million new smartphones coming online each day.

-Thus, it just makes sense to organize your learning and/or training around the digital device which most of us are on anyway: the mobile phone.
+Thus, it just makes sense to organize your learning and development or online training around the digital device that most of us are on anyway: the mobile phone.